faceyspacey/jest-redux-snap/README.md

 In other words, using *mocking* in Jest, you *CANNOT* have the same indirectly imported child component/module *mocked and unmocked within the same file*, since mocks operate statically on an entire-file-basis.

-This is a very convenient way to capture every "angle" of your components :)
+*Jest Redux Snap* solves that problem, making it "a snap" to capture every "angle" of your components :)